 - Arrive in Tel Aviv and check out Jaffa Port and the Promenade with your Tour Director.

 - Get ready to go out in the nightlife capital of the Middle East.

-- Day 11: Explore Tel Aviv + Optional Culinary Tour + Farewell Dinner
+- Day 10: Explore Tel Aviv + optional culinary tour

 - Get nautical on a sightseeing tour of Tel Aviv, including a stop in cultural mecca Jaffa Port—said to be one of the oldest ports in the world, and where the titular character from the Biblical tale of Jonah & the Whale set sail from.